 - Pain that radiates from the back to the shoulder.

-- Sweating accompanied by pain in the chest.
+- Sweating is accompanied by pain in the chest.

-To diagnose the augrura a physical examination is performed and to evaluate if there is any damage and how serious the condition is, it is accompanied by some of the following tests:
+To diagnose the aurora, a physical examination is performed, and to evaluate if there is any damage and how serious the condition is, it is accompanied by some of the following tests:

 Superior GI series: This test is performed with plenty of fluid in the digestive tract, taking x-rays, which will show the perimeter of the digestive system.

-Ambulatory pH test : This test allows to measure the pH or acidity present in the esophagus through a small tube that is introduced through the nose and reaches the stomach.
+Ambulatory pH test: This test measures the pH or acidity present in the esophagus through a small tube introduced through the nose and reaches the stomach.

-The main treatment for aging is to reduce the production of stomach acid.
+The primary treatment for aging is to reduce the production of stomach acid.

-Therefore, conditions that can cause or worsen the condition, such as the following, should be avoided first:
+Therefore, conditions that can cause or worsen the situation, such as the following, should be avoided first: